Treatment of locally recurrent and unresectable, locally advanced soft tissue sarcoma of the extremities

 Soft tissue sarcomas (STS) are rare malignant tumors that arise from extraskeletal connective tissues, including the peripheral nervous system.
 They can arise at any body site.

 Treatment for locally recurrent and locally advanced, potentially unresectable STS of the extremities will be reviewed here.
 Issues relating to classification, diagnosis, and staging of STS, local treatment options for localized primary STS of the extremities and chest wall, the use of adjuvant and neoadjuvant chemotherapy for extremity STS, and the treatment of STS in locations other than the extremities and chest wall are discussed separately.
-(See "Local treatment for primary soft tissue sarcoma of the extremities and chest wall" and "Adjuvant and neoadjuvant chemotherapy for soft tissue sarcoma of the extremities" and "Head and neck sarcomas" and "Breast sarcoma: Epidemiology, risk factors, clinical presentation, diagnosis, and staging" and "Clinical features, evaluation, and treatment of retroperitoneal soft tissue sarcoma" and "Clinical presentation, histopathology, diagnostic evaluation, and staging of soft tissue sarcoma", section on 'Introduction'.)
+(See "Overview of multimodality treatment for primary soft tissue sarcoma of the extremities and chest wall" and "Adjuvant and neoadjuvant chemotherapy for soft tissue sarcoma of the extremities" and "Head and neck sarcomas" and "Breast sarcoma: Epidemiology, risk factors, clinical presentation, diagnosis, and staging" and "Clinical features, evaluation, and treatment of retroperitoneal soft tissue sarcoma" and "Clinical presentation, histopathology, diagnostic evaluation, and staging of soft tissue sarcoma", section on 'Introduction'.)

 IMPORTANCE OF MULTIDISCIPLINARY EVALUATION AND MANAGEMENT